 - 9. Optionally, set the AuthProfile property to the authentication profile you want to use to manage the connection settings, then do the following: - a.
 Set the AccessKeyID property to your Redshift access key ID. - b.
 Set the SecretAccessKey property to your Redshift secret key. - 10.
+Optionally, set the group_federation property to 1 to enable group federation. - 11.
 Specify the profile that contains your credentials: - To use a chained roles profile, set the Profile property to the name of the profile, and then either set the InstanceProfile property to 0 or make sure that it is not set at all. - Or, to use the Amazon EC2 instance profile, set the InstanceProfile property to 1.